influxdata/telegraf/docs/developers/REVIEWS.md

 # Reviews

-Pull-requests are double-reviewed before being merged.
+Pull-requests require two approvals before being merged.
 Expect several rounds of back and forth on reviews, non-trivial changes are rarely accepted on the first pass.
 It might take some time until you see a first review so please be patient.